Community Documentation

 db_query is officially the fastest way to read the database in D7 and you do not hog memory caching whole nodes.
 You might find this type of PHP faster than joins for some data lookups.

 If you start using a lot of code like this to lookup the same data, you might want to add a module or a node reference or some other trick to automate the process instead of using PHP in views.
 This type of code is just a quick way to make stuff work.
-For my example, I will eventually converted it to a module providing a filter.
+For my example, I eventually converted it to a module providing a filter.

 Available variables